-EHB110E 2019-2020 Fall Project

 In this project, you will be programming a game played against a computer.
 The game will be played on a 16x16 grid maze as shown below.
-You may the walls within the maze as you wish.
+You have to place the walls within the maze as shown below.

 You will be a thief trying to escape from the maze at the escape point before being caught by a policeman (the computer) chasing you.